Misa Yamamura: Biography

-Among her over 70 novels, many were set in Kyoto, and a good number of those were used as the original works for television dramas since 1970s as well as for several theater plays.
+Among her seventy-plus novels, many were set in Kyoto, and a good number of those were used as the original works for television dramas since 1970s as well as for several theater plays.
 She incorporated her background into her novels as she held official instructors' license for Ikenobo flower arrangement (6th rank or Jun-kakan) and tea ceremony with a Japanese dance Natori, or an instructor allowed to hold a stage name (Hanayagi school).
 She appeared in a few TV drama based on her novels cast with Momiji Yamamura.

+Her most enduring character was amateur detective Catherine Turner, the Japanophilic daughter of a fictional Vice President of the United States.
+Debuting as a Columbia senior in 1975's Coffin of Flowers (花の棺, Hana no Hitsugi), this character ultimately resettled in Japan as a fashion reporter/photographer, appearing in a total of twenty novels and dozens of short stories.